 ).

 When retrieving secrets via the API, Vault returns all keys under that path.
-However, Fabric lets you to specify which key you wish to use.
+However, Fabric allows you to specify which key you wish to use.

 The pattern is key-path.key